-Stability is the goal and therefore inventions are not needed.
-The last part of the book includes a lengthy philosophical exposition about the world that have been created by the leader, he says:
+Stability is the goal and consequently inventions are not needed.
+The last part of the book includes a lengthy philosophical exposition about the world that has been created by the leader, he says:

 They’re well off; they’re safe; they’re never ill; they’re not afraid of death; they’re blissfully ignorant of passion and old age; they’re plagued with no mothers or fathers; they’re got no wives, or children, or lovers to feel strongly about; they’re so conditioned that they practically can’t help behaving as they ought to behave.